 Horseradish is one of those amazing perennial plants to have in the garden.
-It grows easily and thankfully, harvesting and using horseradish is a snap, too.
+It grows easily and thankfully, harvesting horseradish is a snap, too.

 It grows well even when neglected, in fact it can be invasive if not kept in check.
 The great thing about keeping it in check is that it usually the roots we’re after and digging them up each fall means we can keep it from spreading too far and wide.

 Admittedly, I’m not a huge fan of horseradish as a spread on meats but I do enjoy taking fire cider as part of my daily routine.
 Fire cider is reason enough for me to have it in the garden.